kevinbuckley/kevinbuckley.github.io/_posts/2020-08-29-python-textract-images.md

 tags: python aws textract
 ---

- I found lots of tutorials on setting up a github pages blog with jekyll but none that had every step I did.
-Here's every step I did.   *Disclaimer: This applies to jekyll v4*
+ To help with a game I play with some friends, I needed to find a way to read text out of screenshots.
+I found Textract, an Amazon API that can be used to do this.
+Here's every step I did.

 <br>
 ### Setup AWS Textract access and user